Super Troopers (RuPaul's Drag Race)

-"Super Troopers" is the tenth episode of the fifth season of RuPaul's Drag Race.
+"Super Troopers" is the tenth episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on April 8, 2013.
+The episode's main challenge tasks the contestants with giving makeovers to gay veterans.
 Clinton Kelly and George Kotsiopoulos are guest judges.

-Alaska wins the episode's mini-challenge, and Roxxxy Andrews wins the main challenge.
-Coco Montrese is eliminated from the competition after placing in the bottom and losing a lip-sync against Detox to "Two to Make It Right" by Seduction.
+Roxxxy Andrews wins the episode's main challenge.
+Coco Montrese is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Detox to "Two to Make It Right" by Seduction.